NOAA-GSL/SENA-c_sw/ref/README.md

 c_sw_12x24.log.0003
 ```

-Each of the log files should be indentical because each rank is running the same code with the same input.
+Each of the log files should be identical because each rank is running the same code with the same input.
 The tests in the test suite verify correctness by comparing each of the outputs to the original serial
 baseline output.